palfvin/mesquite-scraper/README.md

 ## Notes

-- The scraper runs in headless mode by default
+- The scraper runs with a visible browser window by default (configurable)
-- Includes respectful delays between requests
+- Includes respectful delays between requests for observation and server courtesy
 - Handles dynamic content loading
 - No authentication required (unlike amherst-office-scraper)
+- Visual feedback and slower execution when running in visible mode